North Carolina Region History

 Competition Day 2025

-Congratulations to all 42 of our North Carolina Future City Competition Teams on a job well done!
+Congratulations to all 35 of our North Carolina Future City Competition Teams and 3 South Carolina teams on a job well done!

-We are proud to announce our 2023-2024 Winner of the North Carolina Regional – Oriac from Morganton Day School out of Morganton, NC.
+We are proud to announce our 2024-2025 Winner of the North Carolina Regional – Pulau Karang from The Brawley School, IB.
+Now they are off to the national competition!

 Here is a video from the 2023-24 competition: